83-year-old woman spends five months among buffalo herders in Kashmir

-At the age of 83, Myrtle Kaul traveled in 2008 to India to live among migrant buffalo herders in a remote area of Kashmir.
+At the age of 83, Myrtle Kaul traveled in 2008 to India and lived briefly among migrant buffalo herders in a remote area of South Asia.

 Aware of the needs of people there, desiring to serve them and still curious about the world, she decided there was no reason she couldn’t go to help.